 In July 2012 a Corporate Management restructure was approved by Ipswich Borough Council's Human Resources Committee.
 This restructure was implemented incrementally from October 2012.
-In relation to the table on the following page, the restructure saw five senior officers leave the Council during 2012/13 and one senior officer join the Council during that period.
-The five senior officers that left the organisation through redundancy are highlighted with a \ in the table on the following page.
+In relation to the table below, the restructure saw five senior officers leave the Council during 2012/13 and one senior officer join the Council during that period.
+The five senior officers that left the organisation through redundancy are highlighted with a in the table.